- 60 units available

 Ready to explore apartments that fit your situation?
 Take Apartment List’s quiz to get matched with rentals that meet your needs, whether you’re searching now or planning ahead.

-In most states, you must be 18.
+The youngest age you can rent an apartment in most U.S. states is 18 years old.
 Alabama and Nebraska set the age at 19, and Mississippi requires renters to be 21.
-Minors below these ages typically cannot rent unless emancipated.
+Minors below these ages typically cannot rent unless legally emancipated.

-Usually, no. Parental consent alone does not make a lease legally binding if the tenant is under the state’s age of majority.
+Typically, no, a 17-year old can’t rent with parental consent because parental consent alone doesn’t make a lease legally binding—especially if the tenant is under the state’s age of majority.
 A parent or guardian would likely need to co-sign the lease.

 Yes.
 Emancipation grants minors legal adult status, allowing them to sign leases.
 However, landlords may still deny applications if income, credit, or references are lacking.